PatLeosrisook/Porfolio/Frontends/React/dashboard/README.md

 ## To run this.
 ### On local computer
-Either download the project to your local machine or clone the repository to your computer then navigate to this folder and ruun `npm run start`
+Download the project to your local machine or clone the repository, then navigate to the project folder and run `npm start`.
 ### On docker
-I have also pushed this project onto [docker](https://hub.docker.com/r/patkleo/dashboard/tags) as well.
+I've also pushed this project onto [docker](https://hub.docker.com/r/patkleo/dashboard/tags) as well.

 ## NOTE
-I have stored some data that the program will required to run properly inside `.env` file.
-However, this file will not be included when you cloned the project.
-So before you run the program, Please create a new `.env` file and use the same variable names inside `.env.example` file.
+The program requires some data stored in a `.env` file to run properly.
+However, this file will not be included when you clone the project.
+Before running the program, please create a new `.env` file and use the same variable names as in the `.env.example` file.

-Same goes when running with docker.
-Please run with (use quotation marks on value as well):
+The same applies when running with Docker.
+Please ensure to run it with the same environment variables (use quotation marks around the values as well):

 ```
 docker run -e REACT_APP_USER_JWT="USERJWT"